AxdeKlerk/Praise-The-Loud/Debugging.md

 - **Bug:** When using Chrome's autofill to select saved input values (like name or email), the selected text wouldn't appear in the input field — it looked like the form was blank.
 This was happening across all input fields site-wide, including login, contact, and review forms.

-I was using an autofill override targeting only *'input:-webkit-autofill'*, but it didn’t account for *'textarea'* and *'select fields'* or properly handle Chrome’s aggressive autofill behavior.
+I was using an autofill override targeting only *input:-webkit-autofill*, but it didn’t account for *textarea* and *select fields* or properly handle Chrome’s aggressive autofill behavior.

-- **Fix:** I replaced my original CSS with an expanded version that targets all input types and forces the text to show correctly by using *'webkit-text-fill-color and a shadow override'* and moved it to the bottom of my *'CSS'* file to make sure that it forced the *'autofill overrides'*.
+- **Fix:** I replaced my original CSS with an expanded version that targets all input types and forces the text to show correctly by using *webkit-text-fill-color and a shadow override* and moved it to the bottom of my *CSS* file to make sure that it forced the *autofill overrides*.

-- **Lesson Learned:** Autofill styling in modern browsers (especially *'Chrome'*) overrides normal input behavior unless it’s explicitly reset.
-I also learned that *'-webkit-text-fill-color'* is crucial for making autofilled text actually visible against a custom background, and that it’s best to override all input-like elements, not just *'input'*.
+- **Lesson Learned:** Autofill styling in modern browsers (especially *Chrome*) overrides normal input behavior unless it’s explicitly reset.
+I also learned that *-webkit-text-fill-color* is crucial for making autofilled text actually visible against a custom background, and that it’s best to override all input-like elements, not just *input*.

 ### 8.6 Other Bugs